 A note about the ROV project documentation:

 When I first started documenting this project on my website, I intended to explain every step of the process (both physical construction and software development) in as much detail as possible.
 I believed that doing so would better help anyone who wanted to attempt this for themselves and clear up any confusion (particularly regarding the code.)
 Such detailed documentation has presented challenges however.
 Foremost is that I myself am learning as I go (having never built an ROV from scratch before.)
 At least several times now I have scrapped or rewritten significant portions of the code as I find bugs or come up with a more efficient/better way of implementing a particular task.
 All of this makes for a very laborious effort in maintaining this website, and as a result I have decided to explain things in more brief and "abstract" manner with links to my assembly code files as references (as opposed to posting screen shots of code and giving a detailed explanation in paragraph form.)
-I will still post certain screen shots and make an effort to explain things as best as possible. but mostly I will assume a certain amount of effort on the part of the viewer in terms of reading the code on their own and gaining a basic understanding through some trial and effort.
-If at some point I feel that a particular part of the software will be more or less "frozen" and unlikely to be significantly changed for the foreseeable future I may come back and provide more detailed explanations.
+I will still post certain screen shots and make an effort to explain things as best as possible, but mostly I will assume a certain amount of effort on the part of the reader in terms of examining the code on their own and gaining a basic understanding through some trial and error/effort.
+If at some point I feel that a particular part of the software will be more or less "frozen" and unlikely to be significantly changed in the future, I may come back and provide more detailed explanations.
 At this stage however, there is little chance that anything about the project will remain frozen for long, which is why I have decided to change my approach to documentation.

 So why an ROV?